4.1 Basic Rules of Combat

 BRACE

 A character can use an action to steel themselves against incoming damage.
-Spend 1 point of FORT to improve the character’s Health check DC by one until the start of their next turn.
+Spend 1 point of Fortitude to improve the character’s Health check DC by one until the start of their next turn.
 You can only take this action once per turn.

 Example of Bracing